-Lin Li is a senior trade analyst in the Shanghai office and has worked in international trade for over 15 years.
+Lin Li is a Legal Consultant in the Shanghai office and has worked in international trade for over 15 years.
 He focuses on quantitative and strategic analysis in the trade remedy legal field, particularly in antidumping proceedings involving "non-market economy" countries, such as China.

 He is experienced in dealing with complex rules and procedures in antidumping and countervailing duty proceedings before government authorities from multiple jurisdictions, including the US Department of Commerce, the US International Trade Commission, the European Commission and the Ministry of Commerce of the People's Republic of China, among others.
 He has assisted clients on matters across a wide range of industries, including steel products, chemical products, paper, automobile parts and accessories, consumer products, agriculture, and plastics, among others.